vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     HAVING Avg(machine.temperature) > 25
     ```

-    This query looks at the events coming into the `temperature` Input, and groups by a Tumbling Windows of 15 seconds, then it checks if the average temperature value within that grouping is greater than 25.
-If the average is greater than 25, then it sends an event with the `command` property set to the value of `reset` to the `alert` Output.
+    This query looks at the events coming into the **temperature** Input, and groups by a Tumbling Windows of 15 seconds, then it checks if the average temperature value within that grouping is greater than 25.
+If the average is greater than 25, then it sends an event with the **command** property set to the value of **reset** to the **alert** Output.

-    For more information about the `TumblingWindow` functions, reference this link: [https://docs.microsoft.com/en-us/stream-analytics-query/tumbling-window-azure-stream-analytics](https://docs.microsoft.com/en-us/stream-analytics-query/tumbling-window-azure-stream-analytics)
+    For more information about the **TumblingWindow** functions, reference this link: [https://docs.microsoft.com/en-us/stream-analytics-query/tumbling-window-azure-stream-analytics](https://docs.microsoft.com/en-us/stream-analytics-query/tumbling-window-azure-stream-analytics)

-1. Verify that your query is enteredcorrectly, and then, at the top of the query editor, click **Save query**.
+1. Verify that your query is entered correctly, and then, at the top of the query editor, click **Save query**.

 #### Task 4: Configure Storage Account Settings